-If a commanding 44-16 victory over Alabama in the 2019 College Football Playoff National Championship game wasn’t enough, the 19-year-old, sophomore-to-be signal caller was the very early favorite to win the 2019 Heisman Trophy, according to Bovada in Las Vegas, Nevada and he continues to stay atop the list.
+If a commanding 44-16 victory over Alabama in the 2019 College Football Playoff National Championship game wasn’t enough, the 19-year-old, sophomore-to-be signal caller was the very early favorite to win the 2019 Heisman Trophy, according to Bovada Sportsbook in Las Vegas, Nevada.

-So, who has the best odds to be the 2019 Heisman Trophy winner this December in New York City?
-Let’s take a look a few weeks after the end of the college football season:
+So, who else has the best odds to be the 2019 Heisman Trophy winner this December in New York City?
+Let’s take a look before the NCAA college football season kicks off this fall:

 2018 Stats: 259-for-397 passing (65.2 percent), 3280 yards, 30 touchdowns, 4 interceptions; 60 carries, 177 yards, 1 touchdown

 Although he truly shined throughout the CFP, especially in the national title game, Lawrence was really sensational all season long.
 As a true freshman, the Cartersville, Georgia native proved he belonged and made secondaries look foolish time and time again.
 The scary thing is Lawrence might be even better in 2019.

 Jalen Hurts, Oklahoma (+650)